redhat-openstack/website/source/uncategorized/opendaylight-integration.html.md

 1. The set-manager instructs ovsdb to connect to OpenDaylight as a manager.
 2. Configuration values are added to the other_config field in the Open_vSwitch table to inform OpenDaylight of information it needs to provision the bridges:
     1.  provider_mappings to detail how the physical networks are mapped to the provider networks.
 This is only needed for vlan isolation.
+This would look similar to the bridge_mappings, i.e. bridge_mappings=physnet1:br-eth1 where the mapping of the physical network to the bridge is specified.
     2.  local_ip to indicate the tunnel endpoint address which is needed to build the tunnels.
+This address is the address of the compute node and is reachable on the data network.

 Copy the odl.sh script and run it as:

       sudo ./odl.sh --local_ip 192.168.120.31 --provider_mappings physnet1:eth1,physnet3:eth3 --odl_ip 192.168.120.1

+Modify the values to match your configuration.
+For example, --provider_mappings is not needed if vlan tenant isolation is not used.

 ## Start RDO